Deltares-research/netcdf_to_gltf_converter/README.md

 }
 ```

-In the above example, we render two variables from the netCDF file: `Mesh2d_waterdepth` and `Mesh2d_s1`.
+In the above example, we render two variables from a D-HYDRO output map netCDF file: `Mesh2d_waterdepth` and `Mesh2d_s1`.
 For the animation we take a subset of the time steps.
 The animation will start at time step with index 50 and will end at time step with index 100.
 The animation will have a resolution of 3 time steps.
 Additionally, we apply a coordinate shift to ensure that the meshes have an origin at (0,0).
 Furthermore, we set the scale for both the horizontal and vertical directions to 0.5, resulting in a reduction of size in all directions by a factor of two.

 For the `Mesh2d_waterdepth` variable, an additional threshold mesh is rendered at a height of 0.01.
 Each mesh is assigned its own color, specified by the normalized red, green, blue and alpha (RGBA) values.